British Aerospace P.1216: Design and development

 The problem with using PCB was that its thrust developed considerably more heat, noise and thrust induced vibrations compared with that produced in the Harrier.
 As a result, the rear fuselage configuration employed on the Harrier was not suitable.

 Beginning in 1980 the design team began investigating possible solutions.
 By removing as much of the rear of the airframe as proposed in the preceding P.1212 and P.1214 designs they developed a small short fuselage with twin booms which removed the tailplanes from being directly in the path of the engine's exhaust.
-A similar solution to the three-nozzle problem was adopted in the later YAK-141 prototype supersonic VTOL interceptor.
+A similar solution to the three-nozzle problem was adopted in the later Yakovlev Yak-141 prototype supersonic VTOL interceptor.

 The configuration allowed for two nozzles at the front and a single 90-degree rotating rear exhaust which was more efficient than having to split it into the twin rear nozzles used on the Harrier.
 The booms provided a low drag location for the carrying of cannons in the front as well as missiles and avionics, while also shielding the jet exhausts from heat seeking missiles.

 Instead of the Pegasus engine whose design dated back to the 1950s the design used the Rolls-Royce RB.422.48 with PCB fitted only on the front nozzles.
 The design allowed the engine to be removed without needing to remove the wing as on the Harrier.
 To reduce weight the airframe was to use lithium-based aluminium alloys, superplastic-formed diffusion-bonded titanium and carbon-fibre composites.

 The booms had all-moving fins and differential tailplanes.

 The P.1216 was extensively tested in model form during the 1980s, and a full-scale mock-up was viewed by British Prime Minister Margaret Thatcher during a visit to BAe's Kingston factory in December 1982.

 In 1984 they assembled in a test rig at Shoeburyness a Harrier airframe created from the damaged remains of T.Mk.2 XW264 and GR.Mk.1 XV798 to assist in their investigations in the effects of PCB.

 The project was extant from 1980 to 1988 and showed promise with only some hot gas recirculation issues having been identified.
 It was identified that the design offered the possibility of vectoring in forward flight (VIFF) which would allow large longitudinal decelerations thus making it a superior air combat fighter.
 However issues with the use of PCB, jet nozzle to airframe interference and control of the jet nozzles needed further investigation.

 The P.1216 was intended to meet Royal Air Force and Royal Navy requirements for an ASTOVL aircraft, as well as a possible sale to the United States Marine Corps.
 All these customers subsequently developed the F-35B.